-18.3 Switching Fee
+19.3 Switching Fee

-On the switching of shares of a fund for shares of another fund a switching fee may be charged.
-The fee will not exceed an amount equal to the then prevailing initial charge for the Class into which shares are being switched.

-The switching fee is payable to the ACD.
-Currently no switching charge will be levied - as applicable.
+On the switching of shares between Sub-Funds, the Instrument authorises the Company to impose a switching fee.
+The fee will not exceed an amount equal to the then prevailing preliminary charge for the Share Class into which shares are being switched.
+The switching fee is payable by the Company to the ACD.
+Currently no switching charge is levied.

-19. Dilution Levy
+20. Dilution Adjustment